5 Ways to Avoid a Dead Car Battery This Winter

 One of the most common issues drivers face during the winter months is a dead car battery.

-How Do I Know When My Car Battery Needs Replacing?
+How Do I Know When to Replace My Car Battery?

-- Headlights and radio work but won’t start
+- Headlights and radio work, but the engine won’t start.

 What Can Drain My Car Battery?

 Harsh weather conditions can increase your chances of experiencing an unexpected breakdown or another failure, especially if your vehicle hasn’t been properly maintained.
 How you store your vehicle during the fall and winter months will also impact how fast your battery can drain.
 In fact, if two identical cars have the same battery installed at the same time, the car that is regularly parked outside will see its battery drained more quickly than one stored in a garage.